 A lot of people have both asked and answered the question, “When is the best time to meditate?”
-Is morning meditation better than in the evening?
+Is morning meditation better than in the evening or night?
 Until now, there has not really been a clear answer.

 Most answers come from the perspective of, “Well, because my guru told me so.”
 Or, “Because that’s the way it’s always been done.”

 In this post, I’ll go through all the theories, what they’re based on, what I’ve noticed in my own personal experience meditating, and which times of day have the most benefits and scientific evidence to back it up.

 In the argument of morning vs evening / night meditation, Some people believe if we do a morning meditation first thing after we wake up, our brain’s pineal gland, which many people believe to be our third eye, will still be producing melatonin.

 The theory goes, your brain is still in this in-between sleep and awake state so that we are best primed to have a deep and successful meditation.